Garvit1000/flexhunt/README.md

-flexhunt  jobs and freelance internships at one place
+flexhunt  jobs and freelance,internships at one place payment gateway for purchasing gigs